Ximmerse/Rhino-X/en/ObjectTracking.md

 - Start the application, hold the beacon on your hands, and see how our virtual cube follows it.

 ### What is happening?
 In order to track objects the RhinoX utilizes the X-Tag system.
 The SDK provides easy to use tools and components to "tell" our application what tag information to track, and how to associate this data to a 3D Transform.
 To achieve this, we use TrackingProfiles, .JSON and .dat files.
-These describe what identities to track, link trackable identities to tags, and what a tag looks like (calibration).
+These describe what identities to track, associate trackable identities between the low level and high level libraries, and what a tag looks like (calibration).

 The ARCamera sends all the tracking profile data to the low-level API upon initialization of the application.
 The Low-level algorithms will determine how to utilize these databases to track objects.